-2. What is the process of heating milk to high temperatures to ensure it is safe?

-3. Name two places milk is tested for safety and quality?

-4. What are the three Cs involved with our role in keeping milk safe?
+- 1. What is the first step needed to produce safe, wholesome milk? - 2.
+What is the process of heating milk to high temperatures to ensure it is safe? - 3.
+Name two places milk is tested for safety and quality? - 4.
+What are the three Cs involved with our role in keeping milk safe?

-1. What is the first step needed to produce safe, wholesome milk?

-Trace the trail of milk from the cow to our table by following each of the 8 steps in milk safety.
+MidwestDairy

-Worksheet 2.2: Milk Quality and Safety
+Worksheet 2.2: Milk Quality & Safety